Man in an Orange Shirt: Part 2

-Sixty years later in 2017, widowed, elderly Flora's only grandchild, Adam, is a veterinarian.
+60 years later in 2017, widowed, elderly Flora's only grandchild, Adam, is a veterinarian.
 He is constantly looking for new male casual sex partners using a mobile app.
 After Flora bequeaths Adam his grandfather's old cottage, he hires architect Steve, who lives in an open relationship with the older Caspar.
 Despite Adam's fear of intimacy, he embarks on a slow love affair with Steve, who eventually tells Caspar he is leaving him for Adam.
 As Flora learns about the relationship and thus Adam's sexual orientation, the fear and rage that she had silenced against her husband breaks out.

 When Adam and Steve find the cottage painting by Thomas during the clean-up, Flora reacts with mock ignorance, though it is inscribed to her and Michael with a wish that it someday hang in their home.
 In the picture frame, however, art connoisseur Caspar discovers another, hidden painting of Michael standing in the door of the cottage.
 This painting is the eponymous "Man in an Orange Shirt", a finished version of the study Michael saw at Thomas's mother's house.
 At the sight of the hidden painting, Flora collapses, but finally tells Adam the whole story.
 Touched, Adam shares this information with Steve, but the two are driven apart again when Steve discovers Adam has re-downloaded his online dating app.
 Distraught, Adam seeks out Flora, who gives him a small box with some old photos and the never-sent letter from Michael to Thomas, which she had found only after Michael's death.
 Adam then shows Steve the letter, his feelings the same as his grandfather's many years ago, and the two reconcile.

 Background

 The narrative is based in part on the family history of British best-selling author Patrick Gale; it was his screenplay debut.
 He wrote the story over six years.
 Like Flora Berryman, Gale's mother had found a stack of love letters from a male friend in her husband's desk shortly after the end of World War II.
 She also destroyed the letters, for fear that he might be arrested, and out of disgust and ignorance, as she had learned to equate homosexuality with paedophilia.

 Filming locations included the London Charterhouse, where Downton Abbey, Agatha Christie's Poirot, Tulip Fever, Miss Austen Regrets and, since 2017, Taboo were also filmed.
 The wedding and department-store scenes in part one were partly filmed in Wandsworth town hall.

-The drama was broadcast as the flagship of the BBC Gay Britannia season, a series of programs in 2017 ommissioned to celebrate the fiftieth Anniversary of the Sexual Offences Act 1967: the 1967 Act which decriminalised homosexuality in England and Wales.
+The drama was broadcast as the flagship of the BBC Gay Britannia season, a series of programs in 2017 commissioned to celebrate the fiftieth Anniversary of the Sexual Offences Act 1967: the 1967 Act which decriminalised homosexuality in England and Wales.

 On 13 August 2017, TVNZ broadcast both parts as a coherent feature film.
 The US network PBS broadcast the two-piece in June 2018 as part of their anthology series Masterpiece.